-Some are “over the counter” pharmaceutical remedies.
+Some remedies for the common cold are “over the counter” pharmaceutical remedies.
 Others are vitamins and supplements.
 Still others are “home remedies”.

 Do they work?
 Maybe… Let’s hear what works for you!

 Drink plenty of fluids to help break up your congestion.
-Stay hydrated.
+Important – Stay hydrated!
+Consider electrolytes too!

 Inhale steam to ease your congestion and drippy nose.
 Hold your head over a pot of boiling water and breathe through your nose.